Skip to main content

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 Isavuconazonium oral is taken by mouth.
 Isavuconazonium injection is given as an infusion into a vein.
-A healthcare provider will give your first dose and may teach you how to properly use the medication by yourself.
+A healthcare provider may give you this injection or may teach you how to properly use this medicine by yourself.

 You may take the isavuconazonium capsule with or without food.
-Swallow the capsule whole and do not crush, chew, break, or open it.
+Swallow the capsule whole and do not crush, chew, break, or dissolve it.

 Do not stop using isavuconazonium unless your doctor tells you to.